List of pharmacies

 This article is a list of pharmacies (also known as chemists and drugstores) by country.

 Australia

-Pharmacies in Australia are mostly independently owned by pharmacists, often operated as franchises of retail brands offered by the three major pharmaceutical wholesalers in Australia: Australian Pharmaceutical Industries (API) and Sigma Pharmaceuticals.
+Pharmacies in Australia are mostly independently owned by pharmacists, often operated as franchises of retail brands offered by the three major pharmaceutical wholesalers in Australia: Australian Pharmaceutical Industries (API), Sigma Pharmaceuticals and EBOS Group.
 A minority of pharmacies are owned by friendly societies, particularly in Victoria and South Australia.